KimBergstroem/keyboardmaker-Ecommerce-Fullstack-App/README.md

 ### Marketing Strategy
-The business's marketing strategy for the future includes the following elements:
+The business's marketing strateg2y for the future includes the following elements:

 1. Utilizing the company's Social media pages for store promotion and building community.